aeing/UICollecitonView-Selection/README.md

-# UICollecitonView-Selection
+# UICollecitonView Selection

-Single and multiple selection for UICollectionView
+UICollectionView with single and multiple selection in iOS